-If you’ve reached the stage of life when you’ve begun to think about estate planning, you should be thinking about the security of your assets, as well.
-Generally in legal terms when we refer to assets, we’re talking about some type of property with value that can be transferred from one party to another.
+Have you reached the stage of life when you are thinking about estate planning?
+If so, then you should be thinking about the security of your assets, as well.
+Generally, in legal terms, when our Centennial asset protection attorney refers to assets, we’re talking about some type of property with value that can be transferred from one party to another.
 Assets can be money, real estate, or even a valuable stamp collection.

 Certain types of assets have “built-in” asset protection that makes their administration to heirs fairly straightforward.
 An insurance policy with easily identifiable beneficiaries would be one example.
 Assets with multiple owners can create a more complicated situation, however.
 Some assets can be in peril if an estate has creditors.

-The term “asset protection” may conjure up offshore accounts and “straw businesses”, but this type of protection is perfectly legal if administered by a qualified attorney.
+The term “asset protection” may conjure up offshore accounts and “straw businesses”.
+However, this type of protection is perfectly legal if a qualified asset protection attorney administers it.
 The purpose of this type of protection is to protect assets from parties that have no legal right to it.
-To this end, this type of lawyer:
+To this end, our Centennial asset protection lawyer:

 It’s easiest to avoid future problems by identifying and heading them off at the pass.
-By working with this type of lawyer at the earliest stages of estate planning, the odds of smoother estate transferences increase.
+By working with an asset protection attorney at the earliest stages of estate planning, the odds of smoother estate transferences increase.

 Many individuals planning their estates are unaware that they already have asset protections in place like certain types of insurance.
 Or that in some states, “homestead laws” offer protection to certain types of real estate.
 Lawyers specializing in asset safeguarding can also offer clients options such as trusts and corporation formation.

-Creating “buffers” to shelter assets from creditors is legal, provided that it is done openly with no attempt to hide assets or circumvent tax laws.
+Creating “buffers” to shelter assets from creditors is legal.
+This assumes that it is done openly with no attempt to hide assets or circumvent tax laws.
 With the help of an estate planning lawyer, clients don’t run the risk of “fraudulent transfers” which can lead to huge legal headaches for clients and heirs.